MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-node-virtual-machine-failed-state.md

 ## Node is in a failed state

-In some edge cases, an Azure Disk detach operation may partially fail, which leaves the node virtual machine (VM) in a failed state.
+In some rare cases, an Azure Disk detach operation may partially fail, which leaves the node virtual machine (VM) in a failed state.

 To resolve this issue, manually update the VM status by using one of the following methods: